aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 ## Add Analytics

-When you complete the AWS Mobile CLI setup and launch your app, anonymized session and device demographics data flows to the AWS analytics backend.
+When you complete the Amplify CLI setup and launch your app, anonymized session and device demographics data flows to the AWS analytics backend.